 We’ve made a start!

 After two days of rain, the soil was one large and claggy heap, and after ten barrow loads (and two hours) we’d had enough.
-It’s just rained again this afternoon – a lot – and more due over the next 36 hours or so.
+It rained again that afternoon – a lot – with more due over the following 36 hours or so.
 We’ll have to wait for a couple of days of dry weather – and hope the soil doesn’t run out!
 The Committee are planning a volunteer day on 10th August ‘Fill a Bed Build a Fence’ starting at 10:30, so that’s in the diary.

-The first thing we did this morning was to take some measurements and a compass reading.
+We took some measurements and a compass reading.
 The bed is slightly shorter than we originally thought – fifteen feet rather than sixteen feet long (though we may have got our measurements wrong, but we’re adaptable).
-It’s East/West on the short side and North/South on the long sides – just a couple of degrees off.
+It’s just a couple of degrees off East/West on the short side and North/South on the long sides.
 Now I know which side to put my sun-loving vegetables – and where shading might be needed.

 Going to the site again has helped me to reach a decision about which crop-rotation system to use.
 I’ve decided to go for the 3-year rotation, which combines legumes with onions and roots.
-I intend to grow runner beans and peas at home, with just a few runner bean and climbing bean plants in the allotment bed.
+I intend to grow runner beans and peas at home, with just a few runner bean and climbing bean plants in the allotment bed as they should crop a little earlier.

 I’m going to plant some of the bed with plants for insects.
 The four purple and green columns will be permanent planting – lavender, lemon balm and rosemary – acting as divisions between the three main bed sections.